Azure/AI-PredictiveMaintenance/docs/Productionalization.md

 # Objectives
-The purpose of this document is to first define the basics of operating a production solution in Azure, provide references to the best practices documents for each of those concepts, then describe how those concepts should be applied to each component of a Predictive Maintenance solution.
+The purpose of this document is to define the basics of operating a production solution in Azure, provide references to the best practices documents for each of those concepts, then describe how those concepts should be applied to each component of a Predictive Maintenance solution.
 # Definitions and best practices
 ## Source control
 [Visual Studio Team Services (VSTS)](https://docs.microsoft.com/en-us/vsts/index?view=vsts) provides a [new user guide](https://docs.microsoft.com/en-us/vsts/user-guide/?view=vsts) to get started with VSTS and Git.